dij0s/AMR/README.md

 LAMBDA: float = 0.026  # thermal conductivity [W/m/K]
 ```

-For visualization purposes, the script does not, by default, check that the stability conditions are met.
+By default, the script does not check that the stability conditions are met.
 One can easily make sure that the stability conditions are met by uncommenting the following lines in the script:

 ```python